den-is/ktempl/README.md

 # ktempl - the missing link between Kubernetes and mastodons

-:warning: **Very early stage of development!
+:warning: **Early stage of development!
 Use with caution!
 No warranties provided.** :construction:

 ktempl renders files formatted using Go [template][gotemplate] with data returned from a Kubernetes cluster.